Niklas306/employeeAdministration/README.md

 # employeeAdministration v1
 Project to administrate employees

-This Project is to administrate one or more employee with name, year of birth, home City and salary. v1 in german other languages following
+This Project is to administrate one or more employees with name, year of birth, home City and salary. v1 in german other languages following